How To Prepare Your Dog For A Baby And Exact Steps That Worked For Us

 1. Bring your baby’s scent home.

-2. Let your dog smell the baby (one at a time).
+2. Allow your dog to sniff your newborn (one at a time).

 3. Create time to snuggle with your dog.